interrobangc/www/readme.md

 Run `make lint` to perform on demand linting.
 The `make` command will configure a pre-commit hook in your local repository that will block commits that do not pass the lint tests.

+Tests will be run automatically by drone and docker cloud on push and PR creation.

+## Staging

+The staging environment is managed using git tags.
+Git tags with the prefix `stage-` will be tested and deployed to the GKE staging cluster by drone.
+For instance, the git tag `stage-test` will be deployed to <https://test.interrobang.consulting>.

 ## Make Commands

 * `make sass` - Manually run sass conversion.